Troubleshooting

 stats: { capacity: 50406772736, used: 47340617728, diskUsed: 0.939172, diskLimit: 0.9}}'

 Future pyvespa versions might throw an exception in these cases.
-Also see Feed block - Vespa stops writes before the disk goes full.
+See Feed block - Vespa stops writes before the disk goes full.
+Add more disk / clean up, or follow the example to reconfigure for higher usage.

 Too many open files during batch feeding